Github19982018/IMS/readme.md

 ## About the Project
 IMS is an Inventory Management System which provides low-level stock control and part tracking.
-The core of the IMS system is a Python/Django database backend which provides an web interface and a REST API for interaction with warehouse interfaces and applications.
+The core of the IMS system is a Python/Django database backend which provides a web interface and a REST API for interaction with warehouse apis and applications.

 <figure>
 <h2>Dashboard</h2>